Pupil Premium Documentation

 - The date of our next internal and external review.

-In the 2017 results, the provisional score for P8 for pupils eligible for the Pupil Premium is +0.49.
-This shows a +0.1 improvement on 2016's +0.39 which placed us in the Top 13% of schools in the country for Pupil Premium.
+In the 2017 results, the P8 Score for pupils eligible for the Pupil Premium was +0.46.
+This shows a +0.7 improvement on 2016's +0.39.
+This places us within the Top 10% of schools in the country for Pupil Premium.

 • Persistent Absence for the Disadvantaged is at 7.09% which is over 5% below National and a reduction of almost 13% on last year’s figure.